chinzhiweiblank/coredns-acme/README.md

 }
 ~~~

-* `DOMAIN` is the domain name the plugin should be authoritative for, e.g. contoso.com
+* `DOMAIN` is the domain name the plugin should be authoritative for.
 * Under this configuration, only the **DNS01** challenge will be used for ACME.

-## Pros and Cons
-### Pros

-### Cons
-* LetsEncrypt does not offer OV (Organisation Validation) or EV (Extended Validation) certificates as stated in their [FAQ](https://letsencrypt.org/docs/faq/#will-let-s-encrypt-issue-organization-validation-ov-or-extended-validation-ev-certificates).

 ## Advanced
 ~~~txt